The 2017 Annual Danish Top Executive Summit was held on 1. June 2017 at Copenhagen Business School (CBS).

 and understands the need to continuously innovate and create disruptive technologies to challenge the traditional way of doing things.

-Chen Lifang, Member of the Board, Director & Senior VP, Huawei
+Chen Lifang, Director of the Board, Corporate SVP of Huawei

 Ms. Chen Lifang er medlem af bestyrelsen for Huawei, Kina, Corporate Senior Vice President og Director, President of the Public Affairs and Communications Dept. Chen Lifang kom til Huawei i 1995.